luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 Today is: Fri Jun 28 12:34:56 UTC 2024
 ```

-There is not `wordpress` command in `/bin/sh`'s path
+There is no `wordpress` command in `/bin/sh`'s path

-The Solution: Escaping the Backticks for Literal Use
+The Solution: Escaping the Backticks for Literal Use.
 You need the backticks to be passed literally to the mariadb command for SQL, not interpreted by the shell for command substitution.
 To do this, you must escape the backticks with a backslash when they are inside double quotes.

 ```sh
 mariadb -u root -e "CREATE DATABASE IF NOT EXISTS \`$DATABASE_NAME\`;" -S /run/mysqld/mysqld.sock